green-party-dublin-central/nh-web/site/content/post/cobblestone.md

 * construction of 9 storey, 114-bedroom hotel building
 * retention of the existing Cobblestone Public House

+#### Applicant

+Marron Estates Ltd., based on the latest filed documents, is a primarily UK owned Irish registered company.
+Marron Estates has been involved in house building projects in Ireland.

 #### Application files and Making an observation

 The planning application is available [here](https://planning.agileapplications.ie/dublincity/application-details/146422).